To start, it is helpful to understand which companions are beneficial for your spinach plants and which ones to avoid.

 As with all crops, diseases and pests can ruin a good harvest.
 Therefore, consider encouraging beneficial insects in the garden.

-Also, some trap crops like radishes lure away leaf miners, plus there are many other natural means of controlling plant pests.
+Additionally, trap crops like radishes lure away leaf miners, and there are many other natural means of controlling plant pests.

 Cutworms, wireworms, slugs and snails, and flea beetles are other garden pests that affect spinach.

-Downy mildew and most other plant diseases are best dealt with by simply removing the infected plant parts or plants.
+Downy mildew and most other plant diseases are best managed by removing the infected plant parts or plants.

 Harvesting